Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

 \subsection{Estimators}

-In this section, we briefly describe the estimators we selected, namely the weighted average (WA) estimator, the augmented weighted average estimator (AWA), and the ordinary least squares (OLS) estimator.
-We chose these estimators because they are present in at least one of the papers presenting the balancing methods compared in this study.
-These estimators rely on a set of weights $(W_i)_i$ that need to be computed beforehand.
-The weights depend on the method used to compute them and on the target population (i.e., the general population for the ATE or the treated population for the ATT).
-For the balancing methods compared in this study, the weights for patients in the treated group, when estimating the ATT, are fixed at $1/N_1$.
-Thus, these weights can be replaced by this constant value in the ATT estimation formulas.
-We do not present the variance of the estimators in this section since it is highly dependent on the weights' variance, which in turn depends on how the weights are computed.
-We describe how the balancing methods under evaluation estimate the variance or a confidence interval of their estimators in \autoref{section_balancing_methods}.
+In this section, we briefly describe the two estimators used in this paper, namely the weighted least squares (WLS) estimator and a doubly robust (DR) estimator.
+We chose these estimators because they are present in most of the papers presenting the new balancing methods compared in this study.
+These estimators require a set of weights $(W_i)_i$ computed beforehand by some weighting method.
+Both estimators can estimate the ATE and ATT assuming the weights also target the same population of interest (i.e. the general population for the ATE or the treated population for the ATT).
+This section does not present how to get valid confidence intervals for each estimator since the procedure depends on the weighting methods used to obtain the weights.
+We describe how the balancing methods under evaluation estimate the variance or a confidence interval for these estimators in Section~\ref{section_balancing_methods}.